PSST-Challenge/PSST-Challenge.github.io/docs/join.md

 ## Tasks A & B: Submission

 The file format for results submission for the two tasks is currently being finalized, and will be posted in the second week of March.
 We will also provide validation scripts that can be used before submitting your results, to ensure their compatibility with our evaluation process.

+Papers must be submitted in <a href="https://www.softconf.com/lrec2022/RaPID-4/" target="_blank">softconf</a> by {{site.submission_deadline}}, formatted according to the <a href="https://lrec2022.lrec-conf.org/en/submission2022/authors-kit/" target="_blank">author's kit</a>.
+Please refer to <a href="https://spraakbanken.gu.se/en/rapid-2022/submission-details" target="_blank">RaPID submission details</a> for more information.

+We look forward to seeing your work!